College Street (Toronto)

 College Street is a principal arterial thoroughfare in downtown Toronto, Canada, connecting former streetcar suburbs in the west with the city centre.
-The street is home to an ethnically diverse population in the western residential reaches, and institutions like the Ontario Legislature and the University of Toronto in the downtown core.
+The street is home to an ethnically diverse population in the western residential reaches, and institutions like the Ontario Legislature and the University of Toronto St. George in the downtown core.
 At Yonge Street, College continues to the east as Carlton Street.

 History

 College Street takes its name from the University of Toronto, originally King's College.
 Between Spadina Avenue and Yonge Street, College marks the southern boundary of the original 1827 land grant for the college.
 The street was immediately proposed as an east-west route along the boundary, although the section was not built until 1859.
 The first section built was to the west of Spadina Avenue, through the estate of Robert Baldwin, who laid out the route.
 This section was built with the 100 ft that was also used for Spadina.
 The section through Baldwin's estate was laid out in 1842, and the wide section was extended to Manning Avenue through the Denison and Crookshank estates.

 After John Howard made the 1873 land grant which would become High Park, the Denison family proposed that the city extend College Street west as a sort of 'driving park' to access the new public lands.
 The path to the west of Manning Avenue was blocked by William Wakefield, who owned the land beyond and was holding out for a high sale price.
 The purchase of Wakefield's land did not take place until 1879.
 The right-of-way purchased through Wakefield's land was the standard 66 ft width, rather than the 100 ft width to the east.
 The cost of the land may have been a factor.

 Building the route west of Clinton Street was a challenge in the 1880s.
 At the time, a direct line west would have traveled through the ravines of Garrison and Brewery Creeks as far as Dufferin Street, the western city limit at the time.
 Instead, the road was rerouted along a north-western crescent running parallel to the creeks.
 The route then proceeded straight as far west as Havelock Street, just east of Dufferin.